 When chicchica_bonita reaches 200 Chic Points, she will be in the Style Council!

 Do not go near any mall or store that you shop at haha Stay off of the web sites too because that will just tempt you.
 If you are going out to dinner or a movie with friends and it’s near places you like to shop, only bring enough cash for what you need and do no bring debit/credit cards.
-If you don’t have the money, you can’t spend it lolposted over 3 years ago
+If you don’t have the money, you can’t spend it lolposted almost 5 years ago

-If you have a credit or debit card, set yourself an allowance to draw out each week and then give the card to someone you can trust to look after it so that you can’t spend over your allowance…..or sort out some money each week for a going away fund and get someone to look after that and then have what is left over to spend now.posted over 3 years ago
+If you have a credit or debit card, set yourself an allowance to draw out each week and then give the card to someone you can trust to look after it so that you can’t spend over your allowance…..or sort out some money each week for a going away fund and get someone to look after that and then have what is left over to spend now.posted almost 5 years ago

 I suffer from the same problem and I’m not feeling the effects of it.

 For me out of sight out of mind is the policy I try to live by while saving.